Experimental measurements of the granular density of modes via impact: Experimental Methods

 \section{Experimental Methods}

 For our experiment, we investigate a granular material confined within a box closed on five sides and open at the top, see Figure~\ref{fig:setup}.
-The granular material inside the box has dimensions of $25\times25\times25$~cm$^3$ and is composed of one of the following three possible grain types: 1) a monodisperse packing of 6 mm spherical grains, 2) a monodisperse packing of 8 mm spherical grains, 3) a 50-50 bidisperse mixture by volume of 8 mm and 6 mm spherical grains.
-In all cases, the grains are composed of ABS plastic with a Young's modulus of $E\approx2.6$~GPa~\cite{ABS}.
+The granular material inside the box has dimensions of $25\times25\times25$~cm$^3$ and is composed of one of the following three possible grain types: i) a monodisperse packing of 6 mm spherical grains, ii) a monodisperse packing of 8 mm spherical grains, iii) a 50-50 bidisperse mixture by volume of 8 mm and 6 mm spherical grains.
+For both grain sizes, the grains are composed of ABS plastic with a Young's modulus of $E\approx2.6$~GPa~\cite{ABS}, a Poisson's ratio of $\nu\approx0.37$~\cite{WebMat, Zou2016}, and individual grain masses of $m_{6mm}=0.20$~g and $m_{8mm}=0.34$~g.

 In order to shift the granular material further from the jamming transition, pressure is applied to the granular material via a pressure plate apparatus placed on top of the granular system.
 This pressure plate apparatus consists of two $25\times25$~cm$^2$ parallel plates with three force sensors (TE Connectivity Measurement Specialties, FX19 Series sensors) placed in between the plates to allow us to measure the total force applied to the system.
 Pressure is then applied to the pressure plate apparatus via a screw built into a frame that encircles the grain box, see Figure~\ref{fig:setup}.
 This apparatus for applying pressure to the granular material is similar to a cider press for pressing apples into juice, where the grains are the ``apples'' in this analogy.
 For our experiments, the lowest pressure is achieved with no force applied from the screw; then, we apply the following pressures to the system by tightening the screw and compressing the granular material from the top: 0~kPa, 3.6~kPa, 7.1~kPa, 14.2~kPa.
 Since the sensors are buried in approximately the middle of the granular packing, we add the weight of the grains above the sensors (50 N) for a revised pressure range of 0.8~kPa, 4.4~kPa, 7.9~kPa, 15~kPa.
 For a more intuitive understanding of these pressure ranges, the pressures can be expressed as fractions of the Young's modulus of the grains as follows: $0.3~\mu E$, $1.7~\mu E$, $3.0~\mu E$, $5.8~\mu E$, where the unit $\mu E=10^{-6}E$.